Ervia: Gas Networks Ireland

-Irish Water is accountable to two regulatory bodies, the Commission for Regulation of Utilities (CRU) who is the economic regulator for the water industry, and the Environmental Protection Agency (EPA) who is the environmental regulator.

 Aurora Telecom

 Aurora Telecom specialises in providing dark fibre services to the private sector.
-Due to being a sister company of Gas Networks Ireland Aurora Telecom is able to utilise the former's extensive gas pipeline network to lay fibre optic lines, principally in Dublin, though with a network now stretching from the capital to Cork, Limerick and Galway via several towns including Athlone, Mullingar and Ennis.
+Due to being a subsidiary company of Gas Networks Ireland, Aurora Telecom is able to utilise the former's extensive gas pipeline network to lay fibre optic lines, principally in Dublin, though with an owned and operated network now stretching from the capital to Cork, Limerick and Galway via several towns including Athlone, Mullingar and Ennis.

-Former Operations
+Former operations

 Bord Gáis Energy

 Bord Gáis Energy was previously the retail (industrial, commercial and residential) division of Bord Gáis Éireann.
 In February 2012 the Irish government announced its intention to sell Bord Gáis Energy as part of the reforms required following the banking crisis bailout and finalised the deal in June 2014.
 Today Bord Gáis Energy is a completely independent entity from Ervia.

 Bord Gáis retail network

 Bord Gáis Éireann maintained twelve stores (branded Energy Supply Stores) around the country, however they are run on a franchise basis and not by Bord Gáis itself.
 In 2002 Bord Gáis Natural Gas Showroom in D'Olier Street, operated by the company itself, was closed, in 2006 its Cork company-owned showroom was also closed.